The SAFE acronym describes the four methods that are used to control trachoma:

 As countries move closer to eliminating trachoma, it is increasingly important to integrate services within general eye care and other NTD sectors.
 But as each country manages trachoma control differently, understanding how current systems operate and the relationships between various sectors, then building relations between and within these entities, holds the key to continuing success.

-While significant progress has been made and we are proud of what this programme has achieved, there are still considerable challenges that must be faced to control and eliminate NTDs.
+While significant progress has been made, there are still considerable challenges that must be faced to control and eliminate NTDs.
 More funding, collaboration and support is needed to achieve this important goal.
 Together we can improve the health, quality of life and future wellbeing of people affected by NTDs.